AlpineGrizzly/DarkAlleys/README.md

 Buy generators to power computers, must buy fuel, or can steal it but risk suspicion from the police

+### BUGS
+- [ ] Door generation sometimes doesn't generate a door

 ### TODO
+- [ ] Smart building generation would be cool, L shaped buildings and what not besides just rectangles
+- [ ] Better door generation
 - [ ] Create logging for debugging so i dont have to dive into gdb
-- [ ] Generating the map and buildings that the player and NPC's will use as bases
+- [X] Generating the map and buildings that the player and NPC's will use as bases
 - [ ] Coloring and environment elements in the world
 - [ ] Simple Inventory ( 5 items )
 - [ ] Bitcoin minig logistics (Able to buy/steal a computer and set it up to mine bitcoin, can upgrade eventually)